2020: The Year of the Nurse

 There is some irony in the fact that the World Health Organization declared 2020 the International Year of the Nurse and Midwife and 6 weeks later, on March 11, announced that COVID-19 was a pandemic (World Health Organization, 2020).
 Nurses have been rated as the most honest and ethical profession in the United States for 18 years and now those characteristics have been thrown into the spotlight (Reinhart, 2020).

 In spite of the risks to themselves, nurses are on the front lines, caring for patients with COVID-19 (Mann, 2020).
-They have held the hands of the dying and tried to keep familes "connected" even when families have not been permitted to be at the bedside of their dying family member ( American Hospital Association, 2020).
+They have held the hands of the dying and tried to keep families "connected", even when they have not been permitted at the bedside of their family members (American Hospital Association, 2020).
 In maternal/child services, nurses and neonatal nurse practitioners have been tasked with educating families about COVID-19 and their newborns.
 This has provided opportunities for "shared decision making" (National Association of Neonatal Nurses & National Perinatal Association, 2020).
 Neonatal nurses have embraced the role of surrogate parent when a parent has COVID-19 and is unable to be with their baby (World News Tonight, 2020).

 This pandemic will take a toll on many.
-Those on the front lines, although trained to provide health care, were not necessarily trained to cope with some of the tragedy they encounter.
-Thus, in spite of nurses' natural tendency to help, burnout may prove to be a challenge when the pandemic resolves and life goes "back to normal" (Kelly, 2020).
-It is likely that many of us will be directly impacted by the virus, know someone who has been affected by it, or face the pandemic's economic ramifications.
+Those on the front lines, although trained to provide health care, were not necessarily trained to cope with some of the tragedies they are encountering.
+Thus, in spite of nurses' natural tendency to help, burnout may prove to be a challenge when the pandemic resolves and life goes back to "normal" (Kelly, 2020).
+It is likely that many of us will be impacted by the virus directly, know someone who has been affected by it, or face the pandemic's economic ramifications.